fcrepo-exts/migration-utils/README.md

     * If so, you will need all of the export FOXML in a known directory.
   * Will you be migrating from from a native fcrepo3 filesystem?
     * If so, fcrepo3 should not be running, and you will need to determine if you're using legacy or akubra storage
-* Determine your fcrepo4 url (ex: http://localhost:8080/rest/, http://yourHostName.ca:8080/fcrepo/rest/)
+* Determine your fcrepo 4+ url (ex: http://localhost:8080/rest/, http://yourHostName.ca:8080/fcrepo/rest/)

 *Warning*: _The migration tool is under active development, so these instructions will change as the configuration process becomes more refined_